Dear NFS members

 In 2015 the national fee from NOFAB, SFY, SSRM and DFS is 7500 dkk from each society and 1000 dkk from the Icelandic clinic.
 In 2016 the national fee will be 15.000 dkk from each society and 2000 from the Icelandic clinic.
 This has been agreed upon at the general assemblies of NOFAB, DFS, SSRM and SFY.

 From now on NFS will have a summer congress every second year and in between two courses will be arranged.
-After Reykjavik the next congress will be in Copenhagen, August 2017.
+After Reykjavik the next congress will be in Denmark, August 2017 with Kirsten Tryde Macklon as chair of the local organising committee.

 New bylaws ratified (New bylaws are attached under "News")